Dre Campbell Farm

 Ticks also hate the smell of lemon oil.
 Therefore, you can mix lemon oil with water and spray it around your home.

 You can also use it directly on your skin to help keep ticks at bay.
-For this recipe, add one part lemon oil to ten parts witch hazel.
+Add 12 drops of lemon oil to one ounce of witch hazel.
+Shake well and apply to your body, focusing on exposed areas.

 5. Cedar Oil